01 May Moving to America from the UK: The Ultimate Guide

 Even if you think that moving to the US seems impossible, talking to an immigration lawyer might help you see what options are available to you.
 I thought about applying for a visa myself without a lawyer but I’m so glad I didn’t.
 Definitely cough up the money for a lawyer.

 It’s not cheap but you really need someone who knows what they’re doing.
 They know the kind of language the USCIS likes to use and they will make sure that your application is as robust as possible.
-I used Siskind Susser as they were recommended to me by friends and I was happy with their service.
+I used James Hollis, who has moved firms and now works at Mooers.net – I get quite a lot of people asking for info about visas so if you’d like more info, contact me and I’ll shoot you his email.
+He was recommended to me by blogger friends and I was happy with his service.

 Shipping bags from the UK to the US